karip/harbour-file-browser/README.md

     pkcon install jolla-fileman

-Android stores also have file managers, such as ES File Explorer.
+Android app stores also have file managers, such as ES File Explorer, which are good when accessing Android storage.

 ## Building